fenago/data-science/lab_guides/Lab_1.md

 Finally, we want to assess the model\'s performance by comparing its predictions to the actual values of the target variable.
-There are a lot of different metrics that can be used for assessing model performance, and you will learn more about them later in this book.
+There are a lot of different metrics that can be used for assessing model performance, and you will learn more about them later in this course.
 For now, though, we will just use a metric called **accuracy**.
 This metric calculates the ratio of correct predictions to the total number of observations: